 The Centre for Policy Studies (CPS) is an independent, non-partisan, not-for-profit and autonomous think tank to serve public interests of Cambodia.
-Registered with the Ministry of Interior on 20 November 2014, CPS has been conducting studies in the areas of agriculture, land and labour, mostly on competitive bidding and grants based on competition for projects called for by government, development partners and NGOs.
+Registered with the Ministry of Interior on 20 November 2014, CPS has been conducting studies in the areas of agriculture, land, and labour, mostly on competitive bidding and grants based on competition for projects called for by government, development partners, and non-governmental organizations.
 Some of the studies and services CPS has undertaken are for policy consideration and intervention in terms of project formulation and implementation.
-CPS is a valued partner and a resource to many government agencies, development partners, civil society organization (CSOs) and research institutions in Cambodia and overseas.
-Having passed the critical startup period of the first five years, CPS now employs 10 full time members (five female), which varies according to workload, and is governed by a Board of five directors.
+CPS is a valued partner and a resource to many government agencies, development partners, civil society organization, and research institutions in Cambodia and overseas.
+CPS now employs 12 full time members (seven female), and is governed by a Board of five directors.

 Please click here for more information about CPS.